johnwaka/johnwaka/README.md

 That's me, I keep things awesome.
 This saves you time and money.

-## I'm an Engineer with a focus in Quality Assurance, Cloud engineering, and Cybersecurity
+## I'm an Engineer with a focus in Quality Assurance
 - 🔭 Exploring QA automation and Cloud DevOps.
 - 👯 Documenting my journey through content writing.
 - 🥅 2023 Goals: Advance in QA & ship more quality softwares.